A-Coom/coomer.party-scraper/README.md

 A coomer.party scraper to download all media from a specified artist.

 # Usage
+## Platform Agnositic
 `python3 ./scraper.py <url> <download_dir> <include_videos>`
 * `url` - URL for the creator of interest.
 * `download_dir` - Destination directory for the media to be saved to.
 * `include_videos` - If true, videos will also be saved.

 The URL must be the landing page for a specific artist.
 It may not be a post for an artist.
 It should also be noted that downloading videos takes a significantly longer time than a single image.

+## Wrappers
+Wrapper scripts for specific platforms are available in `bin/`.
+If you do not see a wrapper script for your platform of choice, please use the platform agnostic approach described above.
+Wrapper scripts are accepted via pull requests.

 # Requirements
 In its current state, this scraper requires: requests and bs4.